 Toothbrushes and floss can’t get into all of the ridges and grooves in our teeth, so it’s important to have a professional take a look at them.
 We recommend bringing your child in for their first visit at age one and coming back for a visit every six months, just as you do for your own teeth.
 We’ll make sure your child’s oral health regimen sets them up for success for life!

-Dentistry for Children is here to help your child have a lifetime of healthy smiles with 22 convenient greater Atlanta area locations.
-Our board-certified pediatric dentists are kid experts, and along with our team of kid specialists, we can’t wait to have you as a part of our patient family.
+Dentistry for Children is here to help your child have a lifetime of healthy smiles with 23 convenient greater Atlanta area locations.
+Our board-certified pediatric dentists are here for you, and along with our entire dental team, we can’t wait to have you as a part of our patient family.
 Schedule an appointment today to get started!

 Kids Dental Cleaning FAQs